Skip to content

 Multi-Agent Complexity

 Multi-agent orchestration is powerful but adds architectural complexity.
 For CTA scenarios, start with a single well-configured agent before recommending multi-agent patterns.
-The review board will question why you need multiple agents if a single agent with multiple topics would suffice.
+The review board will question why you need multiple agents if a single agent with multiple topics would work.

 Gotchas and Trade-Offs